 A small group of citizens, including several from Tullamore, Ireland, met on both sides of “The Pond” in 2007-08.
 In June 2008, a formal presentation was made to the City of Chandler, which was approved.
 A delegation from Tullamore, including government officials and business representatives, came to Chandler, and the formal Sister City “twinning” was signed in February 2009.
 Our Mission Statement, “to cultivate and maintain a strong reciprocal relationship between the City of Chandler, Arizona, and Tullamore, Ireland, to encourage cultural understanding, community involvement, economic development, and educational exchanges,” encompasses the wishes of the Chandler-Tullamore Sister Cities (CTSC), a non-profit organization, to bring to fruition the first Sister City relationship to the City of Chandler.
 We are official members of Sister Cities International (SCI) and the Arizona Sister Cities.

-Have you opened a new location, redesigned your shop, or added a new product or service?
-Don't keep it to yourself, let folks know.
 In February 2014, Chandler and Tullamore celebrated the five-year anniversary of the sister city relationship.
 Successes have included several business exchanges at the private and public levels over the years; the publication of a collaborative cookbook, “A Desert Fare,” between Sacred Heart School in Tullamore and Seton Catholic Preparatory in Chandler; many fund-raising events to support the Student Ambassador Exchanges (2 visits to Chandler and 2 visits to Tullamore); participation in the SCI Young Artists and Authors Showcase - resulting in 3 successive years of Grand Prize Winners at the national level; CTSC hosted the 2013 Annual Arizona Sister Cities Conference; and more.
 In addition, over three-fourths of the 400-500 Intel workers imported to work at the Chandler fabrication plant lived in Chandler from 2011-2012, creating an unexpected boon to the local economy.

 July 2016 -- Vice Mayor Jack Sellers speaks with Chandler-Tullamore Sister Cities President, Ellen Harrington, and First Year Student Ambassador to Tullamore, Ireland, Lindsay Odil.
 They're discussing the importance of the sister cities program through educational and economic development opportunities.